February 28th, 2020 12:00am

-I have been a doctor for 30 years.
+I have been a doctor for more than 30 years.
 During that time, you might imagine that I have had to deliver my share of bad news.
-There are few things that can take the wind out of your sails, challenge your faith, and slap you with so-called reality more than a negative test result.
-As many of you know from reading my works, all of us possess a reactive, rather primitive, brain which will cause you to fight or flee when faced with potential danger, threat, or vulnerability.
+Few things can take the wind out of your sails, challenge your faith, and slap you with so-called reality more than a negative test result.
+As many of you know from reading my works, all of us possess a reactive, rather primitive, brain that will cause you to fight or flee when faced with potential danger, threat, or vulnerability.
 I have labeled this brain the automatic brain, or AB for short.
 A negative report is a convincing representative of danger and your body will go into full fight or flight mode.
 You may feel nervous, your stomach may feel sick, you may develop a bit of brain fog, you may lash out at unsuspecting bystanders (family, friends, strangers).
 It’s important to understand what is happening.
 Another word that explains our reaction to danger is fear.
 Fear is the description of what the fight or flight response does to us (because realistically we have nothing to fight and nowhere to flee).
 Such fear has a way of sneaking into everything we do.
 We may briefly get distracted and forget about the bad report or diagnosis, but don’t worry your AB will soon fire to remind you that you are in danger.

 To be sure, there are degrees of bad news.
 Some news can indicate potential future danger; while other news might mean danger right now.
 So how do you go on living a vibrant and happy life when faced with bad medical news?
 I find the following has worked for me personally as well as many patients.